Syllabus for IST 331: The User

 3. COURSE ORGANIZATION

-3.1 The IST 331 Web Site.
+3.1 The IST 331 Website

 This page.
 This is the active web page of the course that contains the syllabus, assignments, links to useful sites, and other valuable material (such as how to correctly prepare assignments, citation templates, and other academic and recreational information).
 This page can currently be found at acs.ist.psu.edu/ist331.
+The syllabus assumes you can use C-f in browsers to search, that you read the whole syllabus, that you bookmark the page, and you use your PSU email.

-3.2 Mailing list.
+3.2 Mailing List

-Please include "IST331" in the subject, as this will help filters bring your email to our attention.
+Include "IST331" in the subject, as this will help filters bring your email to our attention.

-3.3 Required Texts
+3.3 Required Text

-3.4 Required readings (handed out in class or online)
+3.4 Required Readings (handed out in class or online)

 The readings are linked below by class period.
 Some of these are password protected.
-The password will be sent out to the mailing list (save that email!), announced in class several times, and available from the instructor, TA, and LA(s).
+The password will be sent out to the mailing list (save that email!), announced in class several times, and available from the instructor, TA, and LA.

-3.5 Optional Texts and Interesting
+3.5 Optional Texts and Interesting Resources

 Communities, professional organizations, and information portals: